Wisdom

 Immediate Context

-Shows how God revealed His ways to Moses, setting up the divine character described in verse 8.
+Describes how God revealed His ways and deeds to Moses and Israel, setting up His character revealed in verse 8.

-Continues the thought by affirming God does not stay angry forever, reinforcing His mercy.
+Continues the thought by assuring that God does not stay angry forever, reinforcing His mercy.

 Connections Across Scripture